Williloo/sus1531/README.md

 In this iteration, more features were added to the specification, and the focus has been changed to HTTP endpoints.
 Most of the theory surrounding iteration 2 is covered in week 4-5 lectures.
 Note that there will still be some features of the frontend that will not work because the routes will not appear until iteration 3.
 There is no introductory video for iteration 2.

 Iteration 2 both reuses a lot of work from iteration 1, as well as has new work.
-Most of the work from iteration 1 can be recycled, but the following consideration(s) need to be made from previous work:
- * `DELETE /v1/admin/quiz/{quizid}` now requires that upon deletion items are moved to trash instead of permanently removed.

 If you'd like more support in this iteration, you can see a [previous term's video](https://www.youtube.com/watch?v=j0P-SA8bwSs) where a lecturer discusses iteration 2 with the students of that term.